nothingnone/Note/DATE/DATE.md

 	- [] read nullmax_pilot to make filter logic clear.
 		- case 1: obstacle in path id change, distance in y axis jump change for far to close.
-		- case 2: lane recognization bad, driver override, left/right front car very close or ttc() is small.
+		- case 2: lane recognization bad, driver override, left/right front car very close or ttc(time distance) is small.
 	- [] base on single data folder, code filter.
 	- [] code script to scan all directories and filter all bag, generate a index file.